rmulhol/ruby_tic_tac_toe/README.md

 ##Summary

-This is a tic tac toe game written in Ruby.
+This is a command line implementation of tic tac toe written in Ruby.
+The game logic is derived from the `negamax_ttt` gem.

 ##How to Run

+To complete an initial setup, run `bundle install`.

 To play the game, navigate to the project directory and type `ruby main.rb`.